 - 1. Applicants must complete an application form for the Office Technology Program. - 2.
-Applicants may be required to participate in an interview with the Office Technology Program Director.
+Applicants may be required to participate in an interview with the Office Technology Program Selection Committee.

 Clarendon College maintains an open admission policy; however, the Office Technology Program is a limited enrollment program.
 Since there are often more applicants for the program than spaces available, applications for the program will be screened by a selection committee.
 Students will be recommended for admission to the program by the selection committee.
 Applicants are notified of their acceptance into the program, placement on a waiting list, or rejection of their application.
 Clarendon College reserves the right to refuse admission to the program to any applicant.
-Applicants should be advised that classes for this program start about two weeks ahead of the regular Fall Semester Schedule.